WhatsUp Event Archiver automates the process of collecting, storing, backup and

 a list of registry keys to which the Event Archiver Service must have access.

-Q: Do I have to install clients to each workstation/server I collect logs
+Q: Do I have to install clients to each workstation/server I collect logs from?

 A: No. Event Archiver manages all logs remotely, and no client installation is required.